dkomanov/dkomanov.github.io/content/blog/2023-02-05_mysql-blob-fetch-performance-in-java/index.md

 ### Comparisons

-I also did a few interesting (in my view) comparisons.
+I also did a couple interesting (in my view) comparisons.

 #### MySQL Compression Algorithm

-The first comparison is between `ROW_FORMAT=COMPRESSED` and using `UNCOMPRESS` function of MySQL over compressed data in `ROW_FORMAT=DYNAMIC`.
-Basically, we compare how storage is organized versus simple uncompression.
+The first comparison is between `ROW_FORMAT=COMPRESSED` and using [UNCOMPRESS](https://dev.mysql.com/doc/refman/8.0/en/encryption-functions.html#function_uncompress) function of MySQL over compressed data in `ROW_FORMAT=DYNAMIC`.
+Basically, we compare how storage is organized versus simple decompression.

 ![localhost, Compressed Table vs UNCOMPRESS, throughput bytes per second](./mysql-vs-mysql-localhost.png)

-Interestingly enough, doing `SELECT UNCOMRESS(data)` is slightly faster than uncompressing data automatically from the storage itself.
+Interestingly enough, doing `SELECT UNCOMPRESS(data)` is slightly faster than decompressing data automatically from the storage itself.

-The next step is to compare getting uncompressed data from MySQL via `SELECT UNCOMPRESS(data)` and getting compressed data from MySQL and uncompressing it in an application itself.
+The next step is to compare getting uncompressed data from MySQL via `SELECT UNCOMPRESS(data)` and getting compressed data from MySQL and decompressing it in an application itself.
 Basically, MySQL vs network+Java :)

 ![AWS, Java vs UNCOMPRESS, throughput bytes per second](./java-vs-mysql-aws.png)